dotnet/designs/accepted/2020/form-factors.md

 Binary size is a critical for many scenarios: client-side Blazor, Xamarin or lean micro-services.

 [IL linking](https://github.com/mono/linker) is the key technology to significantly reduce the size of applications.
 It analyzes the application and removes unreachable code from the final binaries.
-Certain code patterns cannot always be reliably analyzed by the IL linker, which can causes optimized applications to fail at runtime.
+Certain code patterns cannot always be reliably analyzed by the IL linker, which can cause optimized applications to fail at runtime.

 The following feedback outlines customer-observed problems with the *optimized for size* form factor: